T3DocumentationStarter/Public-Info-009/Documentation/StackOverflow/Index.rst

 StackOverflow
 =============

-StackOverflow (stackoverflow.com) is a plattform where everyone can ask questions about programming and everyone can answer.
+StackOverflow_ is a plattform where everyone can ask and answer questions about programming.
-For managing the rights you have you must earn reputation points.
+You need to earn reputation points for the rights you have for the site.
  ====== ============================= ==========================================================
  points privilege
  ====== ============================= ==========================================================